Slicer/SlicerLungCTAnalyzer/README.md

 <li>Restart 3D Slicer</li>
 </ul>
 <br>
-Now you should have two new entries in your "Modules" dropdown under "Chest imaging platform": "Lung CT Segmenter" and "Lung CT Analyzer".<br>
+Now you should have two new entries in your "Modules" dropdown under "Chest imaging platform": "Lung CT Segmenter" and "Lung CT Analyzer".
 If you want to update to the latest development versions of CT Lung Analyzer please redownload the and extract the sources again to the same extension directory.<br>
 <br>
 <br>
 <b>Operation Tutorial</b><br>